Skip page header and navigation

 Slàinte (cheers in Gaelic)!
 Sip on the malty golden nectar of Scotland’s most notorious tipple at Edinburgh’s Johnnie Walker experience.
 From exploratory tastings to a flavoursome experience for the senses, you’ll find this distillery bursting with creativity and spirit.
 Glasgow’s Crossbill Gin celebrates the bounty of the Highlands with their botanicals foraged from the vast landscape.
 For the secrets of the trade, visit their gin school to learn the ins and outs of distilling and blending.

 Or pick up some serious speed with Trike Tours Scotland.
 Whiz around Edinburgh or opt for the Loch Lomond Tour to witness the scenic Highland Boundary Fault which separates Highland and Lowland Scotland.
-Glaswegian delights await on a Scottish Trad Trail Tour.
+Glaswegian delights await on a Merchant City Tour.
 Discover the Merchant City alongside an authentic Scottish meal and performances from local artists, including the sounds of Scottish folk music.

 Couple hugging next to a yellow motor-trike in front of a lake